dragostemelie/simple-data-validation/README.md

 ## DATA VALIDATION CONCEPT WITH VANILLA JAVASCRIPT

+A live demo of this can be found on [CodePen](https://codepen.io/dragostemelie/pen/KKWxwJo).

 The structure of **index.html** is fairly basic.
 Inside the body we have a `<main>` tag with this simple structure:

 ```html